Paresh-Rai/homelab/labs/lab-02-dot1x-setup/Lab-02–dot1x.md

 ## Overview

-This lab builds upon **Lab 01**, where the initial components were set up using Proxmox and the Fortigate 60F firewall.
+This lab builds upon **Lab 01**, where the initial components were set up using Proxmox and the FortiGate 60F firewall.
 To make the document easier to read, the steps involving initial setup (creating VMs, installing roles and features, setting up the Certificate Authority) have been omitted.

 **Lab Goal:** Implement 802.1X authentication.